Python-GIS-book/site/source/part1/chapter-02/md/0-learning-objectives.md

 At the end of this chapter, you should be able to:

-- Explain the fundamental elements of computers and programming languages
-- Describe why Python is a useful programming language to learn
+- Define and use variables, and convert between data types
+- Describe index variables and how they are used in Python collections
+- Utilize for loops to repeat actions in a program
+- Use conditional statements to decide which parts of a program to execute
+- Create functions to make it easy to use and re-use parts of your programs
-- Explain different ways to run Python programs and why we use Jupyter notebooks in this book
+- Understand how to create your own Python script files and use Python modules
-- Use Jupyter notebooks online and install Python on your own computer

 ```
 <!-- #endregion -->